 API Portal 7.4 will provide support for the Organization Administrator by allowing them to perform all their delegated organization administration tasks.

 Increasingly the API Portal will be the primary portal for API consumers and partners.
 API providers (Axway customers who purchase and deploy the API Gateway/Manager/Portal will want all their partner “users” to log into the API Portal - and this includes Organization Administrators.
-They will not want application developers to use API Portal but Organization Administrators to use API Manager - this is inconsistent.
+They will not want application developers to use API Portal while Organization Administrators to use API Manager - this is inconsistent.
 And some customers may not want to expose API Manager externally to their enterprise if API Portal is the external-facing portal.

 Application List